What is Federated Learning?

-Federated learning is a recently proposed decentralized machine learning procedure to train machine learning models with multiple data providers.
-Instead of gathering data on a single server, the data remain locked on their server and the algorithms and predictive models travel between them.
-The goal of this approach is to benefit from a large pool of data, resulting in increased machine learning performance, while respecting data ownership and privacy.
+Federated Learning is a machine learning procedure where the goal is to train a high-quality model with data distributed over several independent providers.
+Instead of gathering the data on a single central server, the data remains locked on their server, and the algorithms and predictive models travel between them.

 Federated Learning, a private and secure machine learning framework